1. /

 There are signs that things are changing as Malaga experiences a new ‘golden age’.
 In fact, it is currently the fastest growing city in Spain as more and more people realize what it has to offer: an ideal climate, accessible prices, a rich history and a burgeoning cultural scene.
 Add to that the chance to enjoy traditional Andalusian tapas and explore miles of sunny beaches and you can see why many people are now choosing to live and study in Malaga.

-1. Authentic Andalusia: When you study Spanish in Malaga you dive right into traditional Andalusian culture.
-This charming region of Southern Spain has a very strong cultural identity and is home to some of the country’s most iconic traditions, including flamenco music, tapas, bullfighting and religious festivals.
-A study abroad program in Malaga gives you the perfect opportunity to experience this culture first-hand while you improve your language skills.
+1. Authentic Andalusia: This charming region of Southern Spain has a very strong cultural identity and is home to some of the country’s most iconic traditions, including flamenco music, tapas, bullfighting and religious festivals.

 3. Mediterranean beaches on your doorstep: Though Malaga is a traditional port city, there are many beautiful sandy beaches within easy reach of the center.
-Malagueta and La Caleta are two popular urban beaches that you could visit every day after you finish classes at your Spanish school in Malaga.
+Malagueta and La Caleta are two popular urban beaches that you could visit every day.
 But there are also plenty of other options a bit further along the coast in either direction.
 Malaga’s beaches are not just perfect places to unwind, enjoy the sun and take a dip in the Mediterranean sea – they are also fun areas for going out and mixing with locals.

 4. Tapas to try: Like any good Andalusian city, Malaga specializes in tapas.
 These small dishes, which often come free when you order a drink, are a great way to explore the local foods and flavors with friends.
 Classic malagueño tapas include prawn (shrimp) fritters, meatballs with almond sauce, fried fish, and ajoblanco (cold white soup).
 You also can´t miss out on the grilled sardine espetos (skewers) that are a staple of Malaga’s cuisine.